 An Iowa native, Schmitt earned his DVM and MS degrees from Iowa State University.
 He now is a part owner and member of the senior management team with Pipestone Holdings, a large swine-management company based in Pipestone, Minn.
 The company operates offices in Pipestone, Independence, Iowa, Ottumwa, Iowa, and Shanghai, China.
 Schmitt manages the Independence office, which employs four other veterinarians.

-Pipestone veterinarians, nutritionists and other professionals also provide consulting services for numerous large swine operations outside the Pipestone System.
+Pipestone veterinarians, nutritionists and other professionals also provide consulting services for numerous large swine operations outside the Pipestone Management.

 So while Schmitt’s veterinary practice is more specialized than his father’s, he also is involved in all aspects of swine production, from the design of the facilities to financial management in addition to herd-health systems.